The Culture of Connectivity and the Platform Grammar of Social Life

 Where the Book Needs Care

-The book was published before TikTok, Discord's later mainstream role, the collapse and rebranding of Twitter into X, creator-economy labor systems, influencer marketing at full scale, post-2016 election-integrity crises, major platform antitrust fights, and generative AI.
+The book was published before TikTok became a major global short-video platform, Discord's later mainstream role, Twitter's rebranding into X, creator-economy labor systems, influencer marketing at full scale, post-2016 election-integrity crises, major platform antitrust fights, the EU's Digital Services Act, and generative AI.
 Its case studies are historically specific.
 Readers should not treat it as a full account of today's platform ecology.

 Its strength is also its limit.
 Because it studies multiple platforms as part of an ecosystem, it does not offer the deepest possible institutional history of any one company.
 Readers looking for internal decision timelines, leaked documents, labor narratives, or detailed moderation operations will need companion books.